 Then, follow the steps for the IDE you want to use.

 Using with VS Code

 Make sure that your project depends on moor 2.0 or later.
 Then

-Tell Dart Code to analyze moor files as well.
+Tell Dart Code to analyze moor files.
 Add this to your

-Finally, close and reopen your IDE so that the analysis server is restarted.
+close and re-open your IDE so that the analysis server is restarted.
 The analysis server will then load the moor plugin and start providing analysis results for

 .moorfiles.
 Loading the plugin can take some time (around a minute for the first time).